Bimalleolar and Trimalleolar Fractures

 - Hearing a crack when the injury happened

 - Feeling a crunching in the ankle with attempts to move it

 It takes a great deal of force to get these kinds of fractures.
-They are common in front-end collisions where the foot is pushed into the foot rest or pedals.
-Motorcyclists can get bimalleolar or trimalleolar fracture by falling off their vehicle and by having the foot pushed into the ground as a result of an accident.
+They are common in front-end collisions where the foot is pushed into the footrest or pedals.
+Motorcyclists can get bimalleolar or trimalleolar fractures by falling off their vehicles and by having the foot pushed into the ground as a result of an accident.

 People who fall from a great height can crush their feet and can sustain a bimalleolar or trimalleolar fracture.
 The greater the height, the better is the chance of the fall resulting in a complex ankle fracture.

 Even a misstep downstairs or on uneven pavement can result in a fracture that involves both malleoli and the posterior portion of the tibia.
 The heavier a person is, the greater is the risk that a misstep can result in a serious injury.
 Those with osteoporosis have a greater risk of fracturing their ankle in a serious way.What are the Risk Factors?

 Risk factors for bimalleolar and trimalleolar ankle fractures include: